(please note that this post includes affiliate links. Read my full disclosures here.)

 We began that year with zero training and very little curriculum.
 My mother-in-law had recently retired from teaching, so she gave me a stack of worksheets, each focused on a different letter.
 She also explained to me that I should teach all of the consonants first, followed by the vowels.
 Okay, I could do that.

-The point of my story is that I am not a professional educator.
-I had no idea what I was doing.
-I didn’t have any programs or materials.
-It was 2004 and pinterest and blogging had yet to be invented.
 I made up games and activities as I went along, just using materials I had around my house and a set of magnetic fridge letters from the dollar store.
-And it all worked out gloriously because by the end of that year, during which we spent only 10-15 minutes a day on phonics, Anne could read better than your average 7th grader.
+And it all worked out gloriously because by the end of that year, during which we spent only 10-15 minutes a day on phonics, my 5-year-old could read better than your average 7th grader.

 Phonics isn’t rocket science.
 You don’t need a degree to teach it, and you’re not going to mess it up.

-Phonics is simply the ‘key’ to the code we call reading.
-There are myriad successful ways to teach phonics.
-The way I teach phonics may not be the best way to teach it in a classroom of 20+ kids, but it works great one-on-one at my kitchen table.
+The way I teach phonics in my homeschool may not be the best way to teach it in a classroom of 20+ kids, but it works great one-on-one at my kitchen table.
 I start by teaching my child that letters represent sounds, and that those letters work together to form words, which communicate ideas and information.
 Phonics is the set of rules that gives readers the strategies they need to be able to decode words, or to ‘crack the reading code’.

-How to Teach Your Child Phonics:
+How to Teach Phonics In Your Homeschool:

-*Organization tip: You will want to use these games over and over, so make it easy on yourself by organizing them well and making them durable right from the start.
-One package of colored file folders, a package of bright cardstock, and a cheap laminator (I have used this exact model (which is wide enough to laminate file folders) for several years and it is inexpensive, but great quality.
-You will also need laminating pouches) should complete an entire phonics program.
 I like to print each game on cardstock.
 If the printable includes a game board, I cut it out and glue it to the file folder.
 I then laminate the entire file folder (so it is durable and washable), label the folder and staple a ziploc to the edge of the folder to hold all of the pieces, which I have also cut out and laminated.
 I keep all of the file folders together in a plastic, portable file box so we can easily just choose a game to play each day with zero daily preparation required (if you have prepared all of your games upfront).

 Step 1.
 Letter recognition.
 Your child should know the name of each letter and be able to match the letter symbol to its name.